 Hours open: 10:00-16:00

-Kaisando is a memorial to the virtue of Shinshoji’s first head priest and Zen master, Ekishu Soshin.
-He was born in Oita in 1896, and entered the Buddhist priesthood at Shozuiji temple in Katada Town, Shiga Prefecture, at the age of 11, under the supervision of the temple’s master, Otomo Sochu.
+Kaisando is a memorial to the virtue of Shinshoji’s first head monk and Zen master, Ekishu Soshin.
+He was born in Oita Prefecture in 1896, and entered the Buddhist priesthood at Shozuiji in Katada Town, Shiga Prefecture, at the age of 11, under the supervision of the temple’s master, Otomo Sochu.
 Ekishu worked hard to enlighten people while serving as the master of Shozuiji temple and Daisenin, and the administrative officer of Daitokuji temple, before becoming the seventh president of the Kenninji sect in 1954.
-In 1965, he was invited to be the head priest of Shinshoji temple.
-He passed away in 1989, at the age of 92.
+He was invited to be the head priest of Shinshoji temple in 1965.
+He passed away in 1989 at the age of 92.
 The building is a replica of Fudodo at Koyasan Kongobuji temple, an architectural masterpiece from the Kamakura period.
 Worshippers pray to its statue of Ekishu Soshin, created by Murata Toen, a famous potter who worked in Kyoto.
 The framed calligraphy was written by Zen master Tainen Matsuo, the former president of the Engakuji sect.

 The bathhouse is one of the seven regular buildings (temple gate, lecture hall, Buddha hall, meditation hall, living quarters, lavatory, bath) of a traditional Zen Buddhist temple, and the place where Battabara Bosatsu (Bhadrapala Bodhisattva) is worshipped.
 In Zen, the study and practice of Buddhism underlies every daily routine.
 Washing off the dirt both physically and spiritually plays an important role in the daily practice.